mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 #### Examples of session command limitations

-If new database "db" was created and client executes “USE db” and it is routed to slave before the CREATE DATABASE clause is replicated to all slaves there is a risk of executing query in wrong database.
+If a new database "db" was created and client executes “USE db” and it is routed to a slave before the CREATE DATABASE clause is replicated to all slaves, there is a risk of executing a query in the wrong database.
 Similarly, if any response that RWSplit sends back to the client differ from that of the master, there is a risk for misbehavior.
 To prevent this, any failures in session command execution are treated as fatal errors and all connections